 All of our food can burn because sometimes forget we keep the pan in the oven for too long.
 When this happens, you may be faced with the consequences: stubborn encrustations and hard-to-remove stains without knowing any effective remedy for cleaning a burnt pot.

 The first thing to do to remove the burnt stains is to fill the pot in question with plenty of water, after obviously eliminating the food inside, put it on the fire over a low flame.
 You have to boil the water and wait at least half an hour from when it reaches the boiling point.
 In this way, the burnt spots will soften, and it will be easier to remove them.
-For more effective removal, it is useful to put 2 tablespoons of baking soda or 2 tablespoons of white vinegar in the pot full of boiling water.
+For more effective removal, it is useful to put 2 tablespoons of baking soda or 2 tablespoons of white vinegar in a pot full of boiling water.
 Leave the pot to soak for at least 1 hour.
 Then, use a sponge to scrub the burned surface.
 Carry out this operation carefully and you will see how, in no time, your dishes will shine again.

-An important recommendation: to eliminate the encrustation, it is good to avoid using the abrasive sponge.
+An important recommendation: to eliminate the encrustation, it is good to avoid using an abrasive sponge.
 In any case, you should not scrape off the layer of dirt from non-stick pots and pans.
 As their surface is very delicate precisely because of their specific function.
 Another tip?
-To remove food residues, grease and encrustations, try to fill the pot with water and leave it to soak overnight, or put it on the stove and heat for at least 10 minutes, to soften everything and make operations easier cleaning.
+To remove food residues, grease, and encrustations, try to fill the pot with water and leave it to soak overnight, or put it on the stove and heat it for at least 10 minutes, to soften everything and make operations easier cleaning.

 Being able to scrape and clean the steel pans in this way will not be at all tiring.
 Indeed, thanks to these cookware clean tips, it will be easy to remove even the most encrusted dirt.
 To remove the burnt from a wooden base, such as a cutting board or a spoon, remove the burnt crusts with the help of a knife.
 And then with the aid of sandpaper, scrape the dirt off the surface.
 Finally, to remove the stain, put a tablespoon of salt on the surface and rub it with ½ lemon.

 If you happen to burn a wooden base, we recommend that you do not use any cleaning agents.
 In addition to lemon, you can proceed by rubbing with vinegar or vinegar mixed with baking soda.
 These are natural but very effective remedies.
 Always rinse with cold running water.
-If your coffee tastes so bitter that not even the sugar can mitigate, it’s time to get rid of the burnt from the pot.
+If your coffee tastes so bitter that not even the sugar can mitigate it, it’s time to get rid of the burnt from the pot.
 To do this, immerse it in the kitchen sink full of hot water for at least an hour.
 Add 2 generous tablespoons of salt, 50 g of baking soda for every liter of water, and 2 tablespoons of white wine vinegar for every liter of water.
 This operation is perfect for removing external stains from the coffee maker.
 Again, treating the coffee shop with natural methods will prove effective.

 To better clean, the inside of the coffee maker, instead, put the liquid directly where you put the water to make the coffee.
 Bring to a boil, then rinse!
 The best remedies.
 Therefore, are to create mixtures that combine vinegar and bicarbonate, according to the quantities described.